compgenomics2019/Team1-FunctionalAnnotation/README.md

 1. Python3
 2. perl for TMHMM2.0 tool.
 The installed tool has perl path /usr/bin/perl.
 If the perl path is different from your local computer, please change it to /usr/bin/perl or make a symbolic link.
 3. These tools are needed to be included in the current working directory, as in this git repo:
-⋅⋅* tmhmm-2.0c
+..* tmhmm-2.0c
-⋅⋅* pilercr1.06
+..* pilercr1.06
-⋅⋅* signalp-5.0
+..* signalp-5.0
-⋅⋅* ncbi-blast-2.8.1+
+..* ncbi-blast-2.8.1+

 ### Quick start
--p : directory that contains all the .faa files with known gene or RNA sequences from gene prediction -a : directory that contains all the .faa files with known protein sequences from gene prediction -n :a directory that contains all the .fasta files from assembly genome
+'-p ': directory that contains all the .faa files with known gene or RNA sequences from gene prediction -a : directory that contains all the .faa files with known protein sequences from gene prediction -n :a directory that contains all the .fasta files from assembly genome